Galatas, Aetolia-Acarnania

 Galatas (Γαλατάς) is a village and a community in western Chalkeia, Nafpaktia, Aetolia-Acarnania, Greece located at 14 m above sea level.
-According to the 2011 census, the village had 976 inhabitants, and the community, which includes the village Kryoneri, had 1,070 inhabitants.
+The community includes the village Kryoneri.

 Geography

 Galatas sits at the foot of the mountain Varasova, at the left bank of the river Evinos.
 It lies 2 km east of Evinochori, 11 km east of Missolonghi, 18 km west of Antirrio and 25 km west of Nafpaktos.
-The Greek National Road 5 (Patras-Antirrio-Agrinio-Ioannina) and the Motorway 5 pass north of the village.
+The Greek National Road 5 (Patras-Antirrio-Agrinio-Ioannina) and the A5 motorway pass north of the village.

 History

 Galatas had its own train station on the currently abandoned railway line from the port of Kryoneri to Agrinio via Missolonghi and Stamna.
 Between 1912 and 1997, Galatas was an independent community.
 In 1997, the village became part of the municipality of Chalkeia, which became part of the new municipality of Nafpaktia in 2011.